Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Generalities, grading and extensions of scalars

 \begin{thm} Let $K\subset K'$ be fields of characteristic zero.
 Let $\g$ be a finite-dimensional algebra over $K$.
 Then $\g$ is Carnot over $K$ if (and only if) $K'\ot_K\g$ is Carnot over $K'$.
-More generally, this holds in positive characteristic $p$ when the nilpotency length of $\g$ is at most $p+1$. \end{thm}
+More generally, this holds in positive characteristic $p$ when either \begin{itemize} \item the nilpotency length of $\g$ is at most $p+1$, or \item $K$ is an infinite and perfect field. \end{itemize} \end{thm}

 \begin{proof} We use the criterion of Lemma \ref{carcarn2}.
 It is convenient to take a slightly schematic point of view and write $\underline{\g}$ for the functor $L\mapsto \underline{\g}_L=L\ot_K\g$ for every field extension $K\subset L$.